-Cost of Living in Lekki vs Victoria Island (VI), Lagos (2025 Guide)
+Cost of Living in Lekki vs Victoria Island (VI), Lagos (2026 Guide)

 Cost of living Lekki vs VI Lagos

 When it comes to upscale living in Lagos, Lekki and Victoria Island (VI) stand out as two of the most desirable addresses.
 Both offer proximity to the ocean, major business districts, and luxury experiences.
+Understanding the Cost of living Lekki vs VI Lagos 2026 has become an important question for professionals, entrepreneurs, families, and expatriates planning where to live.

 But for many Lagos professionals, families, and expats, the big question remains: